1.1.P.416 Principal carer - shared care

 The following factors MAY be taken into consideration by the decision maker, if further information is required to make the determination:

-- the expenses of each carer
+- the expenses of each carer, such as rent or child care fees

 - workforce experience, education levels and future employment prospects of each carer